modehnal/GNOMETerminalAutomation/article/presentation_article.md

     Out: 'menu'

     In : f.position
-    Out: (26, 70) # Notice that these are coordinates in the application, gnome-ponytail-daemon does the translation for mouse events.
+    Out: (26, 70)
+    # Notice that these are coordinates in the application.
+    # The gnome-ponytail-daemon does the translation for mouse events.

     In : f.size
     Out: (40, 27)